How Much to Install a New Tub: Bathtub Installation Cost Breakdown & Tips

 • Standard alcove tub – $250 to $800: The classic choice for most homes, this three-wall tub is practical and space-saving.
 It’s easy to install and fits seamlessly into most bathroom layouts, but design options are limited.

 • Freestanding tub – $600 to $3,000: A sculptural centerpiece, freestanding tubs can be placed almost anywhere with the right plumbing.
-They add a sense of drama that underscores upscale decor themes, whether that be Scandinavian or Art Deco.
+They add a sense of drama that works well with many decor themes, whether that be Scandinavian or Art Deco.
 However, take note, this bath tub may require extra floor support and more complex installation.

 • Soaking tub – $700 to $2,500: Deeper than standard tubs, soaking tubs invite you to linger and unwind.
 Make sure your water heater can keep up with the extra volume for a truly immersive soak.